Agenda-manipulation in ranking: Environment

-Only tournaments can be general wills, since for any pair of alternatives, one wins and the other loses.
-In fact, all and only tournaments are the general will of some committee, as we show in \cref{app:extra:arise_charac}.
-We therefore study the chair's problem for an arbitrary tournament $\perm$.
+We consider all possible majority wills $\perm$, meaning all \emph{total and asymmetric} relations.
+Clearly only such relations need be contemplated (for each pair of alternatives, one must win and the other lose).
+Conversely, all such relations must be considered because each of them is the majority will of \emph{some} committee, as we show in \cref{app:extra:arise_charac}.

-\begin{remark} An alternative interpretation of our model is that there is a single individual with (expressed) preference $\perm$.
-We can think of this individual as a leader, and of the chair as his crafty advisor. \footnote{For example, Henry VIII and Cardinal Wolsey, or Louis XIII and Cardinal Richelieu.} Intransitivities in $\perm$ reflect inconsistencies in the leader's judgement.
-The advisor manipulates the leader by asking him to make pairwise comparisons in a well-chosen order. \end{remark}

-\begin{remark} Varying the committee's rules merely gives rise to a different general will, leaving the analysis below applicable without modification.
-For example, we can accommodate a super-majority voting rule (with the size of the required super-majority possibly varying across pairs of alternatives), an even electorate $I \in \N$, and abstentions.
-We need only specify which alternative wins in case of an indecisive vote (meaning one in which neither wins the required (super-)majority), for example by assuming that there is a status quo ranking that prevails in such cases.

-A more substantial variation is to permit the chair (sometimes) to decide how $\{x,y\}$ are to be ranked following an indecisive vote on them.
-This happens if the chair has a vote, for example.
-We extend all of our results to allow for this in \cref{suppl:indecisive}. \end{remark}

-The \emph{outcome} of a strategy under a tournament $\perm$ is the ranking that results.
-If a history is visited by a strategy $\strat$ under some tournament, we say that it belongs to the \emph{path} of $\strat$.
+The \emph{outcome} of a strategy under a majority will $\perm$ is the ranking that results.
+If a history is visited by a strategy $\strat$ under some majority will, then we say that it belongs to the \emph{path} of $\strat$.
 We give formal definitions of outcomes and paths in \cref{app:extra:defns}.